asirihewage/pyChatGPT-intl/README.md

 ## API
 text - Type: string (The text to be translated)

-openAiKey - Type: string (API Key obtained from OpenAI Developer Account)
+api_key - Type: string (API Key obtained from OpenAI Developer Account)

 opts - Type: object (OpenAI Language Model and hyperparameters)

-lang - Type: string ( Must be `auto` or one of the codes (not case sensitive) contained in [SUPPORTED_LANGUAGES.md](https://github.com/asirihewage/pyChatGPT-intl/blob/main/SUPPORTED_LANGUAGES.md).)
+desired_lang - Type: string ( Must be `auto` or one of the codes (not case sensitive) contained in [SUPPORTED_LANGUAGES.md](https://github.com/asirihewage/pyChatGPT-intl/blob/main/SUPPORTED_LANGUAGES.md).)

 ## Features